All Episodes

 Thank you, sir.

-I just was kind of wondering how I. Well, look, I mean, the the IG was was tasked specifically with getting, again, he's the inspector general uh into looking into FISA abuse.
+Oh, look, I mean, the IG was tasked specifically with getting, again, he's the inspector general into looking into FISA abuse.

 He found it.

-He found exactly what I told you he would find, which is that the bulk of the information in the FISA applications was the dirty Russian Clinton bought and paid for dossier put together by somebody that didn't stand by it and by a single subsource who laughed at the idea that anything he ever said would be taken seriously.
+He found exactly what I told you he would find, which is that the bulk of the information in the FISA applications was the dirty Russian Clinton bought and paid for dossier put together by somebody that didn't stand by it and by a single sub-source who laughed at the idea that anything he ever said would be taken seriously.

 Well, I understand that, but I've worked with OIG shops in the past.

-And I looked up what DOJ IG looks into waste fraud, abuse, and misconduct.
+I'm a retired criminal investigator, and I looked up what DOJIG looks into: waste, fraud, abuse, and misconduct.

-If you drew a lot of people, well, this is the misconduct part.
+Well, this is the misconduct part.

 Well, the misconduct part says nothing about bias either.

-I think it's a pretty pretty broad.
+I think it's a pretty broad.

-I don't know why we're arguing the technicality.
+Well, I don't know why we're arguing the technicality.

-And by the way, if you turned on fake news CNN, if you turned on Anderson Cooper, you know, he said, Well, the inspector general report debunked the president's charges against Comey and so many others.
+And by the way, if you turned on fake news, CNN, if you turned on Anderson Cooper, you know, he said, well, the Inspector General report debunked the president's charges against Comey and so many others.

-No, no, actually, I agree with you.
+No, actually, I agree with you.

 I agree with you.

-I just think that, you know, uh Horowitz says that there's no bias in the initiation of the investigation.
+I just think that, you know, Horowitz says that there's no bias in the initiation of the investigation.

 But remember, I explained this yesterday.